karmaking/OBP-API/LIFT_HTTP4S_COEXISTENCE.md

 ### Step 3: THE JETTY PROBLEM

-**IMPORTANT:** If you start http4s from Lift's Bootstrap, it runs INSIDE Jetty's servlet container.
-This defeats the purpose of using http4s!
+If you start http4s from Lift's Bootstrap, it runs INSIDE Jetty's servlet container.
+This defeats the purpose of using http4s.

 ```
 ❌ WRONG APPROACH:
 ┌─────────────────────────────┐
 │ Jetty Servlet Container     │
 │  ├─ Lift (port 8080)        │
-│  └─ http4s (port 8081)      │  ← Still requires Jetty!
+│  └─ http4s (port 8081)      │  ← Still requires Jetty
 └─────────────────────────────┘
 ```